awsdocs/amazon-s3-developer-guide/doc_source/setting-repl-config-perm-overview.md

   }
   ```

-  The access policy grants permissions for these actions:
+  The access policy grants permissions for the following actions:
   +  `s3:GetReplicationConfiguration` and `s3:ListBucket`—Permissions for these actions on the *source* bucket allow Amazon S3 to retrieve the replication configuration and list bucket content \(the current permissions model requires the `s3:ListBucket` permission for accessing delete markers\)\.
   + `s3:GetObjectVersion` and `s3:GetObjectVersionAcl`— Permissions for these actions granted on all objects allow Amazon S3 to get a specific object version and access control list \(ACL\) associated with objects\.
   + `s3:ReplicateObject` and `s3:ReplicateDelete`—Permissions for these actions on objects in the *destination* bucket allow Amazon S3 to replicate objects or delete markers to the destination bucket\.
-For information about delete markers, see [How Delete Operations Affect CRR](crr-what-is-isnot-replicated.md#crr-delete-op)\.
+For information about delete markers, see [How Delete Operations Affect Replication](replication-what-is-isnot-replicated.md#replication-delete-op)\.
 **Note**
 Permissions for the `s3:ReplicateObject` action on the *destination* bucket also allow replication of object tags, so you don't need to explicitly grant permission for the `s3:ReplicateTags` action\.
-With the `s3:ReplicateObject` action, if your source object is in Amazon S3 object lock governance mode, CRR can bypass it\.
-For more information about governance mode, see [Amazon S3 Object Lock Overview](object-lock-overview.md)\.
   + `s3:GetObjectVersionTagging`—Permissions for this action on objects in the *source* bucket allow Amazon S3 to read object tags for replication \(see [Object Tagging](object-tagging.md)\)\.
 If Amazon S3 doesn't have these permissions, it replicates the objects, but not the object tags\.
-  + `s3:GetObjectRetention` and `s3:GetObjectLegalHold`— Permissions for these actions on objects in the source bucket allow Amazon S3 to read retention information and legal hold information for replication\.
-For more information about retention and legal hold, see [Locking Objects Using Amazon S3 Object Lock](object-lock.md)\.

   For a list of Amazon S3 actions, see [Specifying Permissions in a Policy](using-with-s3-actions.md)\.
 **Important**
 The AWS account that owns the IAM role must have permissions for the actions that it grants to the IAM role\.
 For example, suppose that the source bucket contains objects owned by another AWS account\.
 The owner of the objects must explicitly grant the AWS account that owns the IAM role the required permissions through the object ACL\.
-Otherwise, Amazon S3 can't access the objects and cross\-region replication of the objects fails\.
+Otherwise, Amazon S3 can't access the objects, and replication of the objects fails\.
 For information about ACL permissions, see [Access Control List \(ACL\) Overview](acl-overview.md)\.
 The permissions described here are related to minimum replication configuration\.
-If you choose to add optional replication configurations, you need to grant additional permissions Amazon S3\.
-For more information, see [Additional CRR Configurations](crr-additional-configs.md)\.
+If you choose to add optional replication configurations, you must grant additional permissions to Amazon S3\.
+For more information, see [Additional Replication Configurations](replication-additional-configs.md)\.

 ## Granting Permissions When Source and Destination Buckets Are Owned by Different AWS Accounts<a name="setting-repl-config-crossacct"></a>